 Lessons relating to Rockwell’s artworks have been established within the context of three academic subject areas: Visual Art, History/Social Studies, and Language Arts.

 Created in the Understanding by Design model, which promotes student engagement and encourages the application of knowledge in meaningful ways, the Norman Rockwell Museum’s Four Freedoms Curriculum:

 The Four Freedoms Curriculum features the following related themes:

 Through engagement with this curriculum, teachers and students will be well acquainted with Norman Rockwell’s Four Freedoms and the cultural and historical precepts surrounding them.
 They are designed to inspire thought-provoking discourse about the images within their time, as well as significance of these enduring ideals in our world today.

-National Presenting Sponsor: Travellers Insurance
+National Presenting Sponsor: Travelers Insurance